iz103/heroku-sinatra-app/README.markdown

+A simple app that queries the Google Shopping API for results within "vintage decor"

 # Here is a sample/template sinatra application ready for deployment to [Heroku](http://heroku.com).

 **NOTE** This is for heroku.com and not herokugarden.com